 Historical treaty claims

 In 1975 the Labour government set up the Waitangi Tribunal to hear and make recommendations on contemporary claims.
-However, Māori grievances related mainly to the Crown’s historical actions and omissions from the beginning of colonisation.
+However, Māori grievances related mainly to the Crown’s historical actions and omissions since the beginning of colonisation.
 This became increasingly clear in the 1980s, when the tribunal gained momentum and mana under its second chair, Edward Taihakurei Durie.
 After great pressure, the Labour Party agreed to empower the tribunal to hear grievances dating back to 1840.
 Following Labour’s election victory in 1984, a 1985 amendment to the Treaty of Waitangi Act 1975 allowed historical grievances going back to 1840 to be heard.
 The tribunal began to issue reports addressing a multitude of grievances – including land, environmental, cultural and language loss – based on historical events.

 The tribunal’s findings generally upheld the grievances and its recommendations included significant transfer of land and money to Māori.
 Reparations for past losses were the more urgent because government economic policies had greatly increased unemployment, with Māori suffering disproportionately.
-But compensation issues essentially related to treaty principles, which (partly in response to judicial and tribunal findings) now implied development of a partnership relationship between the Crown and Māori.
+But compensation issues essentially related to treaty principles, which (partly in response to judicial and tribunal findings) now implied the development of a partnership relationship between the Crown and Māori.

 Treaty of Waitangi Policy Unit